choria-io/website/docs/content/federation/tracing/_index.md

 Take note of a few things here:

   * The message took an asymmetric route through the Federation Broker - Federation Broker Instances *choria1.ldn.example.net* and *choria2.ldn.example.net* were involved
-  * Within the Federation Brokers are a number of micro services instances, individual service instances are shown - Prometheus stats would expose individual microservers as well
+  * Within the Federation Brokers are a number of micro services instances, individual service instances are shown - Prometheus stats would expose individual microservices as well
   * The *Federation Broker Instances* shown are only the ones that can be inferred from the discovered route since there is no central registry
   * The list of known *Federation Broker Clusters* is influenced by your configuration and the *CHORIA_FED_COLLECTIVE* variable

 {{% notice tip %}}
 This is unlike a traceroute, it can only show the result if the entire flow works and the reply is received.
+If your network is not functional it cannot show you where communication breaks.
 {{% /notice %}}